deeplearning4j/deeplearning4j/README.md

 ---
 ## Tests
-Besides test cases in each submodule, there are special submodules to execute common tests with each backend.

-- nd4j-java-tests
-- nd4j-jblas-tests
-- nd4j-jcublas-tests
-- nd4j-netlib-tests
-- nd4j-x86-tests
+Run the following command to execute all tests at once.

+    mvn test

-Run the following command to execute tests with only specified backend e.g. jcublas on GPU.
+Or, run the following command to execute TestSuite with only specified backend e.g. jcublas on GPU.

-    mvn test -pl nd4j-XXX-tests
+    mvn test -pl nd4j-XXX

+- nd4j-java
+- nd4j-jblas
+- nd4j-jcublas-parent/nd4j-jcublas-X.X
+- nd4j-netlib-blas
+- nd4j-x86

 ---
 ## Contribute